 Benchmarks

-Token efficiency and latency comparison of OpenUI Lang vs JSON-based streaming formats.
+Token efficiency and latency comparison of OpenUI Lang vs YAML, Vercel JSON-Render, and Thesys C1 JSON.

 OpenUI Lang is designed to be token-efficient and streaming-first.
-This page presents a reproducible benchmark comparing it against two JSON-based alternatives across seven real-world UI scenarios.
+This page presents a reproducible benchmark comparing it against three structured alternatives across seven real-world UI scenarios: YAML, Vercel JSON-Render, and Thesys C1 JSON.

 Formats Compared